 - You can donate 2 years after Valley Fever.

 - You can donate after receiving most vaccinations.

 - There is no upper age limit to be eligible for donation, and those as young as 16 can donate with parental consent.

 When preparing for donation, please note:

-Must be 18 years of age, or 16-17 years old with parent permission slip – available here.
+Must be at least 17th years of age, 16 years old with parent permission slip – available here.